 - I’m a little loosey-goosey on the measurements because I measure with the mugs I fill for the kids when we make hot chocolate.

 - Add cocoa powder to desired chocolateyness.
 Our editor tells me that “chocolateyness” is not a word, but if you like dark chocolate, you need more cocoa powder.
-If you want chocolate lightly flavoring your golden milk, you need just a little cocoa powder.
+If you want a chocolate flavor in your golden milk, you need just a little cocoa powder.
 See?
 Chocolateyness should be a word.

 Tom Kha Gai Soup